 Building Capacity for Literacy Instruction

 UChicago Impact works with school districts and charter networks nationwide on getting more students on track to reading proficiency.
 In 2012, UChicago Impact’s STEP team began working with Community of Peace Academy (CPA), an elementary school in the Minneapolis-St. Paul school district, on interpreting STEP formative literacy assessment data and improving literacy instruction.
 STEP is a research-based formative assessment, data management, and professional learning system designed to build teacher capacity for literacy instruction and provide educators with the data necessary to improve student achievement in literacy across grade levels.
-While their work to foster reading proficiency among all students isn’t over, CPA has made impressive gains since making serious investments—through grants, consistent efforts, and mindset—in students’ literacy achievement.
+While their work to foster reading proficiency among all students is not over, CPA has made impressive gains since making serious investments—through grants, mindset, and consistent efforts—in students’ literacy achievement.

 Why It Matters